JaSt17/STARGEN/README.md

 - **scr**: Contains all the scripts necessary for the tool.

   - `app.py`: Holds the code for the Streamlit application.
 It allows the interactive usage of the tool.
+  - `bigImage.py`: Contains function needed to create hihg resolution images of the map in the tool.
   - `func.py`: Contains all the necessary functions to run the `app.py` script.
   - `initial_run.py`: Script to be run in the initial setup phase to create the distance matrix from the `aDNA_30GPs.xlsx` file.
   - `visualize.py`: Contains all functions used to visualize the hexagons, lines, and legend on the Folium map.